 Our current protocol is to have scientists extract their own lipids before sending them to us.
-A protocol for extraction from Arabidopsis leaves and a protocol for extraction of animal lipids are available.
+A protocol for extraction from Arabidopsis leaves,protocol for extraction of animal lipids, and other protocols are available.
 We recommend that samples be dried before shipping, and then shipped to us in dry ice.
-Samples delivered in person need to be dissolved in exactly 1.0 mL Chloroform. (ref to yeast paper, see notes) Please contact Mary Roth at email@example.com before sending samples.
+Samples delivered in person need to be dissolved in exactly 1.0 ml chloroform.
+Please contact Mary Roth at firstname.lastname@example.org before sending samples.

 (1) The Lipid Profiling price includes: